Can I rollover funds from another state funded retirement plan?

 How can I increase my contribution amount?

-Members my not contribute additional monies to their account.
+Members may not contribute additional monies to their account.
 Members and employers are required to contribute the same contribution rate each pay period.
 See Contribution Rates for more information: https://www.azasrs.gov/content/contribution-rates

 What happens to my retirement when I leave my ASRS job?